Daniel Mulloy: Short films

 The work of Daniel Mulloy has often been defined by both its starkness and deceptive simplicity.
 Mulloy's short films have won over one hundred international festival awards.
 According to Filmmaker magazine, Mulloy "is one of the world's most well regarded short filmmakers."

 He has won four BAFTAs, two of which are British Academy Film Awards, a BIFA and received two nominations for the European Film Academy Award.
 He received the British Academy Film Award for his films Antonio's Breakfast and Home and received the British Independent Film Award for his film Baby.
 His short films Dad, Antonio's Breakfast and Baby premiered at Sundance Film Festival.

 Feature films

-According to Screen International (8 July 2011) Mulloy's (rumoured) first feature film as writer/director A Cold Day is "set in a tough New York high school" and will star Melissa Leo.
-It is being made for Focus Features.

-Mulloy is (rumoured) to be developing Mitrovica, a Kosovo set film, through the Sundance Institute Feature Film Program.

 Mulloy produced the Cuban set film Una Noche directed by his sister Lucy Mulloy.
 Una Noche premiered at the 2012 Berlin International Film Festival.
 Una Noche won multiple awards at Tribeca Film Festival ahead of its 2013 US theatrical release.

 Mulloy is a passionate believer in the 'Cinema Community' and the DIY attitude that exists within it: